alex-tan/loadable/README.md

     type Msg
         = Noop

-    -- Instead of using Browser.element directly, you can use Loadable.element to get back -- a L.Program which is an alias for Browser.program behind the scenes. main : L.Program Flags Model Msg Http.Error main =
+    -- Instead of using Browser.element directly, you can use -- Loadable.element to get back an L.Program which is a -- special alias for Browser.program.
+    main : L.Program Flags Model Msg Http.Error
+    main =
         L.element